brakmic/HDA_with_Cpp/README.md

 ninja -C build install
 ```

 The installation directory prefix can be changed.
-After the installation completed, set the path to Criterion's DLL file.
+After the installation is completed, set the path to Criterion's DLL file.
 This DLL will be used by test executables that have Criterion linked.

 ![criterion_dll_path](images/criterion_dll_path.png)